holgerbrandl/kalasim/docs/userguide/docs/basics.md

 Although, `kalasim` supports double-precision to schedule events, events will inevitably arise that are scheduled for the *same time*.
 Because of its  single-threaded, deterministic execution model (like most DES frameworks),  `kalasim`  processes events sequentially – one after another.
 If two events are scheduled at the same time, the one scheduled first will also be the processed first (FIFO).

-As pointed out in [Ucar, 2019](https://www.jstatsoft.org/article/view/v090i02), there are many situations where simultaneous events may occur in simulation.
-To provide a well-defined behavior in such situations, process interaction methods (namely  `wait`, `request`,  `activate` and `reschedule`) support user-define [schedule priorities].
-With the parameter `priority`, it is possible to sort a component before or after other components, scheduled for the same time.
+As pointed out in [Ucar, 2019](https://www.jstatsoft.org/article/view/v090i02), there are many situations where such simultaneous events may occur in simulation.
+To provide a well-defined behavior in such situations, process interaction methods (namely  `wait`, `request`,  `activate` and `reschedule`) support user-provided schedule priorities.
+With the parameter `priority` in these [interaction methods](component.md#process-interaction), it is possible to order components scheduled for the same time in the event-queue.
 Events with higher priority are executed first in situations where multiple events are scheduled for the same simulation time.

 There are different predefined priorities which correspond the following sort-levels